zanllp/sd-webui-infinite-image-browsing/README.md

 ### 🚶‍♀️ Walk Mode
 - Automatically load the next folder `(similar to os.walk)`, allowing you to browse all images without paging.
 - Tested to work properly with over 27,000 files.
+- When there are folders, you can switch to walk mode from other modes by clicking the walk button in the upper right corner.
+It will flatten all the folders, avoiding the tedious operation of going in and out of folders.

 ### 🌳 Preview based on File Tree Structure & File operations
 - Supports file tree-based preview.